Breksam/E-Commerce_API/README.md

 then open your .env file and change the database name (DB_DATABASE) to whatever you have, username (DB_USERNAME) and password (DB_PASSWORD) field correspond to your configuration.

-open terminal in the project then: run
+open the terminal in the project then:

+run

     php artisan key:generate